Voter Registration and Absentee Voting

 At http://elections.wi.gov/voters you can find information on everything you need to know about voting.
 A menu of options is provided based on who you are or what you want to do.

 Absentee Voting Information

 A request must be made if you wish to receive an absentee ballot.
 Photo ID must be provided before an absentee ballot can be mailed, unless you are a military, permanently overseas, or confidential voter, or you are on the permanent absentee list because you are indefinitely confined due to age, illness, infirmity or disability.
 If you previously were required to provide photo ID to have an absentee ballot mailed to you, and you have not since changed your name or moved, you may not need to provide photo ID again.
 Please check with the City Clerk’s office at (414) 329-5219.
 To find more information about absentee voting, go to elections.wi.gov/voters/absentee.

-Contact the City Clerk’s office for deadlines pertaining to hospitalized voters and sequestered jurors.
+- Contact the City Clerk’s office for deadlines pertaining to indefinitely confined, military (not on active duty away) and hospitalized voters, as well as sequestered jurors.

 Absentee Ballot Requests made by Snowbirds and Voters Temporarily Away